-The longer you use a NPS product to measure customer satisfaction, the more you’ll notice the same comments, suggestions, compliments and complaints emerging from different customers.
+The longer you use an NPS product to measure customer satisfaction, the more you’ll notice the same comments, suggestions, compliments, and complaints emerging from different customers.

 This data can be valuable for improving your product and optimizing user experience.
 If multiple users all report similar bugs, problems or frustrations, analysis of the most frequent feedback is a valuable asset for your product, development and QA teams.